jamesmf/mnistCRNN/README.md

 Testing TimeDistributedConvolution layers with GRU layers

 ##Requirements
-This code is built on keras, and is a demonstration of how to use the new TimeDistributed wrapper in 0.3.2 for convolutional-recurrent neural networks.
+This code is built on keras, and is a demonstration of how to use the new TimeDistributed wrapper in 1.0.2 for convolutional-recurrent neural networks (previously compatible with 0.3.2 - for backwards compatibility find previous commits or change the Reshape layer).
 It was previously built on [keras-extra](https://github.com/anayebi/keras-extra/), but keras has since merged TimeDistributed as a wrapper for arbitrary layers.

 ##Task
 The addMNISTrnn.py script downloads the MNIST dataset and creates training vectors with varying numbers of images in them.
 It then trains a CRNN on the sequences to predict the sum of the digits.